Notes for Contributors

 - All pages should be numbered using arabic numerals, centred at the foot of the page.

-- The ‘Harvard’ system of placing short references in the text (e.g. Smith 2000: 100) and listing full references in the bibliography should be followed.
-References should be kept to a minimum.
+- JASO uses the author-date system of placing short references in the text (e.g. Smith 2000: 100) and listing full references in a bibliography at the end of the text.

 - References should be listed at the end of the text in alphabetical order of author’s surname or equivalent identifier.

-- Titles should be in italics in the case of self-standing published items (books, journal titles), in ordinary type without quote marks in the case of articles in journals and edited volumes and unpublished theses.
+- Titles should be in italics in the case of self-standing published items (books, journal titles), in ordinary type without quote marks in the case of articles in journals, chapters in edited volumes and unpublished theses.

 - Titles should not have initial capital letters for words, except for the first word of a title (not a sub-title if preceded by a colon) and where they would be required in normal text.